slowernews/wisdom-tldr/README.md

 > *'Tell me and I’ll forget; Show me and I may remember; Involve me and I’ll understand.' -- Chinese proverb*

+> *'Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*

 ===